cal-itp/data-infra/airflow/README.md

 ## Deploying to production

-We have a [GitHub Action](../.github/workflows/deploy_airflow_dags.yml) defined that updates requirements and syncs the [dags](./airflow/dags) and [plugins](./airflow/plugins) directories to the bucket which Composer watches for code/data to parse.
-As of 2023-04-11, this bucket is `us-west2-calitp-airflow2-pr-171e4e47-bucket`.
+We have a [GitHub Action](../.github/workflows/deploy_airflow_dags.yml) that runs when PRs touching this directory merge to the `main` branch.
+The GitHub Action updates requirements and syncs the [DAGs](./airflow/dags) and [plugins](./airflow/plugins) directories to the bucket that Composer watches for code/data to parse.
+As of 2023-07-18, this bucket is `us-west2-calitp-airflow2-pr-171e4e47-bucket`.
 Our production Composer instance is called [calitp-airflow2-prod](https://console.cloud.google.com/composer/environments/detail/us-west2/calitp-airflow2-prod/monitoring); its configuration (including worker count, Airflow config overrides, and environment variables) is manually managed through the web console.